 2. Some API endpoints are being retired

 Strava plans to retire certain API endpoints to better protect user data.
-Developers are being given a 90-day grace period before these changes take effect, so existing integrations have time to adapt.
+Developers get a 90-day grace period before these changes take effect, so existing integrations have time to adapt.

-Alongside the retirements, Strava is shipping new developer tooling.
-Its official API changelog for June 1, 2026 lists a new deauthorization endpoint, the application's access tier now surfaced in the API Settings Dashboard, and self-service expanded access so developers can request additional permissions directly.
+It's not all subtractions.
+Strava is shipping new developer tooling too.
+The official API changelog for June 1, 2026 lists a new deauthorization endpoint, your application's access tier now shown in the API Settings Dashboard, and self-service expanded access so you can request additional permissions directly.

 Action item